AdarshDhiman11/Movie-Recommendation-System/README.md

 A faster way to build and share data apps.Streamlit turns data scripts into shareable web apps in minutes.All in pure Python.
 No front‑end experience required.

 Streamlit is an open source app framework in Python language.
 It helps us create web apps for data science and machine learning in a short time.
 It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc.

+## Dataset Used
+### Movielens Dataset
+Consists of 26,000,000 ratings and 750,000 tag applications applied to 45,000 movies by 270,000 users.
+Includes tag genome data with 12 million relevance scores across 1,100 tags.